Consolidated tax regime

 Interest expense deduction limitation (earning stripping rule)

-The deductible portion of a corporation’s net interest expense to a related party as well as to the third party is restricted to 20% of the adjusted income.
-The net interest is calculated as interest expense less corresponding interest income.
-Interest expense does not include (i) interest expenses on specified bonds (issued to limited number of unrelated parties and not in public), (ii) interest payments subject to Japanese taxation or paid to qualifying public service corporations, and (iii) interest on back-to-back repos.
+The deductible portion of a corporation’s net interest expense to a related party is restricted to 20% of the adjusted income.
+This includes net interest expense paid to third parties that is guaranteed by a related party, unless the interest income is subject to Japanese income tax in the hands of the recipient.

+Net interest expense is calculated as interest expense less corresponding interest income.
+Interest expense does not include (i) interest expenses on specified bonds (issued to limited number of unrelated parties and not the public), (ii) interest payments subject to the Japanese taxation or paid to qualifying public service corporations, and (iii) interest on back-to-back repos.

-The adjusted income is defined as taxable income, adding back interest expense and depreciation expense, but excluding extraordinary income or loss.
+Adjusted income is defined as taxable income, adding back interest expense and depreciation expense, but excluding extraordinary income or loss.